Isaacpark5331/hello-world/README.md

 hello peoples!!!

 Im a korean!
-15 years old try to learn hoe to code...
+15 years old try to learn how to code...